Table of Contents

 3PLs with multiple fulfillment centers let you split your inventory across locations so you can eliminate shipping to the highest, most expensive shipping zones and keep inventory closer to more customers.
 3PLs also negotiate bulk discounts with major shipping carriers to provide better rates for both domestic and international shipping.

 3PLs are logistics experts and have developed the best operational practices and even technology to help your business.
-A tech-enabled 3PL offers solutions to automate and optimize many aspects of the order fulfillment process, from easily integrating your online store to inventory tracking, to returns management.
+A tech-enabled 3PL offers automated shipping solutions to optimize many aspects of the order fulfillment process, from easily integrating your online store to inventory tracking, to returns management.

 With a tech-enabled 3PL that owns and operates a network of fulfillment centers, you’re given full visibility into the entire order fulfillment process, so you can track orders and manage inventory at any given time.
 You’re also given access to accurate data and analytics, so you know when to set reorder notifications points, forecast order demand, and more.